 4. Romantic restaurant

-See: Twist, Le Cirque, Guy Savoy, Joel Robuchon, Mon Ami Gabi, Mix, Hash House A Go Go (okay, depends on your type of romance).
-There are a million restaurants in Las Vegas, so maybe this isn’t the most original way to do it, but I thought a cute way to do it would be to go to Le Cirque, where at the end of the meal they give guest a little “chest of drawers” with truffles in it.
+There are a million restaurants in Las Vegas, so maybe this isn’t the most original way to pop the question, but I thought a cute way to do it would be to go to Le Cirque, where at the end of the meal they give guest a little “chest of drawers” with truffles in it.
 You could ask them to replace the truffles with a ring and … voila!
 Another fun way would be to ask the staff to help you utilize the bread or dessert carts at Guy Savoy or Joel Robuchon.
 Super memorable for someone who loves food!

 Good For: Food lovers